uniba-swt/swtbahn-cli/README.md

 > _Intervening log messages from internal processing_
 > LOG_NOTICE: `Request: Set point - point: point10 state: normal - finish`

-If the above request was instead made with an unsupported state, e.g., `foobar`, then the request handler would generate the following log messages to say that the processing was stopped because of invalid parameters:
+If the above request was instead made with an unsupported state, e.g., `foobar`, then the request handler would generate the following log messages to say that the processing was stopped because of invalid parameter values:

 > LOG_NOTICE: `Request: Set point - point: point10 state: foobar - start`
 > _Intervening log messages from internal processing_
-> LOG_ERR: `Request: Set point - point: point10 state: foobar - invalid parameters - abort`
+> LOG_ERR: `Request: Set point - point: point10 state: foobar - invalid parameter values - abort`

-If the above request forgot to specify the state, i.e., the state parameter is `null`, then the request handler would only generate the following log message to say that the parameter validation failed:
+If the above request forgot to specify the state, i.e., the state parameter is `null`, then the request handler would only generate the following log message to say that the parameter is missing:

+> LOG_ERR: `Request: Set point - missing parameter state`

+And if sending this info to the client failed, the following would be logged:

->  LOG_ERR: `Request: Set point - invalid parameters`
+> LOG_ERR: `Request: Set point - missing parameter state - but sending msg to client failed`